Wizards-vs-Robots/documentation/uc/fight_wizard.md

 # 4. Preconditions
 The preconditions for this use case are:
+1. The game is in a running state
-1. The wave has started.
+2. A roboter wave has started.
-2. The attacking robot has been spawned.
+3. The attacking robot has been spawned.
-3. There are possible targets.
+4. There are possible targets.

 # 5. Postconditions
 The postconditions for this use case are:
-1. A robot is taking the optimal route to the targeted (depending on the robot class: e.g. low vitals, closest etc.) wizard.
-2. The target has been attacked if the robot was near enough.
+1. All spawned robots are either closer to a target or
+2. have attacked a target
 3. The AI has used all robots.